navybluesilver/navybluesilver/article/about.md

 * Excellent SQL skills

 ## Bitcoin rabbit hole
-Recently I have decided to pursue a career that is more in line with my views:
+Recently I have decided to pursue a career that is more aligned with my views:

 * Politics: https://activism.net/cypherpunk/crypto-anarchy.html
 * Technology: https://bitcoin.org/bitcoin.pdf